liefery-it-legacy/blog/_posts/2019-02-20-flutter-for-newbies-why-you-should-care-about-the-build-context.md

 (Note that you can omit the `new` keyword when calling constructors such as `SnackBar()` in the Dart language).

 `mySnackBar` is now created but not visible.
 To display it on the screen we must use `Scaffold`.
 A Scaffold is the way to display [Material](https://flutter.io/docs/development/ui/widgets/material) elements such as the AppBar (the top bar on the screen), Body, and SnackBars.
 Different screens each have their own Scaffold where they display different information into the Body or AppBar.

-To display the SnackBar on the screen you must get a reference to the Scaffold with the method `Scaffold.of` then display the SnackBar with `showSnackBar`.
+To display the SnackBar on the screen you must get a reference to the Scaffold with the method `Scaffold.of` then display the SnackBar with the method `showSnackBar`

 ```dart
 Scaffold.of(context).showSnackBar(myCoolSnackBar)